henaer/henaer/README.md

 - 👀 I’m interested in single-chip microcomputer and WEB.
 - 🌱 I’m currently learning C,python,WEB
 - 💞️ I’m like read and learn
-- 📫 contact me at henaer@tom.com or Wechat: henaerx
+- 📫 contact me via email: henaer@tom.com or Wechat: henaerx

 <!---
 henaer/henaer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.